 ^{187.
 1965 (4)} S.A.
-606 (A.D.); See Dugard, The Courts and Section 6 of the Terrorism Act, 87 S. Afr.
+606 (A.D.); See Dugard, The Courts and Section 6 of the Terrorism Act, 87 S. AFR.
 L.J.
 289 (1970).

-Since Dugard wrote Human Rights and the South African Legal Order, several cases continue to exhibit the flaws of excessive deference to the legislature and executive to which he refers.
-Other cases continue the minority position of ameliorist sensitivity to liberty wherever possible.
-Milne, Milne, Milne, Milne, and Corbett are particularly noteworthy in this regard.
+Since Dugard wrote Human Rights and the South African Legal Order, several cases continue to exhibit the flaws of excessive deference to the legislature and executive to which he refers.190 Other cases continue the minority position of ameliorist sensitivity to liberty wherever possible.191 The decisions and out-of-court statements of Judges Didcott, Shearer,192 Milne,193 and Corbett194 are particularly noteworthy in this regard.
 All in all, the room for creative statutory interpretation is limited in South Africa because of malevolent legislative intent.
 Before the problems of such malevolent intent can be remedied, they must be fully recognized.
 Recognizing the harsh realities underlying South Africa's repressive laws should not be an impediment to change; it should be the first step to change.